IBEX-TUDelft/IBEX-game_server/README.md

 echo $PID > APP_SERVER.PID
 ```

-Will run the server in the background and direct logs and errors to specific files, accessible with less in following mode:
+This will run the server in the background and direct logs and errors to specific files, accessible with less in following mode:

 `less +F app.log`